Resources

 Getting a Permit

 Permits are required to operate an STR within the City of San Antonio.
-Here are the instructions to apply via the city's permit site, BuildSA.
+Here is a link to the city's website with directions; are the instructions to apply via the city's permit site, BuildSA.
 EMail dsdshorttermrentals@sanantonio.gov with any questions.
 To explore whether you can get a permit for your address, see below about using the City Zoning Map.

 Renew a Permit/Cancel a Permit